inoxlang/inox/docs/shell-starter.md

 inox shell
 ```

-Before starting the shell ``inox`` will execute ``$HOME/startup.ix`` and grant the required permissions by the script to the shell.\
+Before starting the shell ``inox`` will execute the startup script found in `.config/inox` (or XDG_CONFIG_HOME) and grant the required permissions by the script to the shell.\
 No additional permissions will be granted.
-You can copy the file named ``startup.ix`` in this repository and modify it.
+You can modify the startup script in `.config/inox` if you need more permissions.

 ## Execute Inox scripts from the REPL